andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 **1.1 – Punishment**

-1\.1.1 – Players which violate any of the vCoD.gg rules are subject to punishment.
+1\.1.1 – Players who violate any of the vCoD.gg rules are subject to punishment.

 1\.1.2 – Punishment will result in receiving a card and in more serious cases, a temporary or permanent ban from all vCoD.gg competitions.